 4.1.
 Step 1: Switch to a Higher Timeframe (HTF)

 4.4.
-Step 4: Wait for Price to Return
+Step 4: Wait for Mitigation (The Return)

 Trading Fair Value Gaps involves identifying the main trend and finding a Fair Value Gap that moves with that trend.
 This trading strategy requires waiting for a retracement into the FVG, and then setting a clear entry, stop-loss order, and take-profit.
 Here are 5 steps that instruct you on how to trade Fair Value Gaps effectively.